Which camera accessories should you choose for travel?

 1 - Filters

-I am of the opinion that they are one of the main camera accessories to consider when you go on a trip.
+In my opinion, filters are among the main camera accessories to consider when you go on a trip.
 I don’t travel without them anymore!
-To put it simply, filters are external elements, variable in size due to the different diameters (and their quality), which are screwed in front of the lens for various reasons!
+To put it simply, filters are external elements, available in different sizes and levels of quality, that screw onto the front of your lens for various reasons.
 The main filters are:

-- The UV filter: transparent in color, is used to protect your lens.
-In all honesty, I don’t have one, and I don’t think it’s very useful when travelling….
+- The UV filter: transparent in color, it is used to protect your lens.
+In all honesty, I don’t use one, and I don’t think it is very useful when travelling.

-- The polarizing filter: is for me the most essential filter, and even a necessary camera accessory when travelling.
-Its main use and benefits are: improving the contrast and saturation of colors (making the sky bluer for example) and eliminating reflections (water, glass, metal, etc.).
-I have been using it when travelling since the beginning and now have two of them (one my Canon 70-300 L and one for my Canon 24-70 mm f/2.8).
-If you want to know more about the polarizing filter, I wrote 3 articles on the subject, explaining in detail 1 – What is the purpose of a polarizing filter 2 – How to choose it?
-3 – How to use a polarizer?
+- The polarizing filter: for me, this is the most essential filter, and even a necessary camera accessory when travelling.
+Its main uses and benefits are improving contrast and color saturation (making the sky bluer, for example) and eliminating reflections (water, glass, metal, etc.).
+I have been using one when travelling since the beginning and now own two of them (one for my Canon 70-300 L and one for my Canon 24-70 mm f/2.8).
+If you want to know more about the polarizing filter, I have written 3 articles on the subject, explaining in detail: 1 – What is the purpose of a polarizing filter?
+2 – How do you choose one?
+3 – How do you use a polarizer?

 The polarizing filter, the must-have photo accessory when travelling! – More details on Amazon

-- The ND filter (Neutral Density filter): these are more or less opaque filters (depending on the desired use).
-They make it possible to «loose light » during the shooting and are useful for: shooting long exposures (waterfalls, sea, cloud, fireworks, etc.), blurring people on pictures (this is true, I promise you), or shooting with a low depth of field when the light is very strong.
+- The ND filter (Neutral Density filter): these are more or less opaque filters, depending on the intended use.
+They reduce the amount of light entering the lens during shooting and are useful for shooting long exposures (waterfalls, the sea, clouds, fireworks, etc.), blurring people in photos (it really works, I promise), or shooting with a shallow depth of field in very strong light.

-Personally, I choose the very popular “Big Stopper” from Lee’s and it never leaves my travel bag!
-I also own a B+W 106 (ND64) for long exposure at sunrise/sunset.
+Personally, I chose the very popular “Big Stopper” from Lee Filters, and it never leaves my travel bag!
+I also own a B+W 106 (ND64) for long exposures at sunrise or sunset.

-I wrote a complete article that explains what an ND filter is used for in photography.
+I have written a complete article that explains what an ND filter is used for in photography.

-- GND (Graduated Neutral Density) filters: it uses the same principle as ND filters.
-These are graduated filters that are more or less opaque on one part of the filter (usually the top).
-The main objective is therefore to reduce the light on a part of the image (often the clearer sky in landscape photography).
+- GND (Graduated Neutral Density) filters: these use the same principle as ND filters.
+They are graduated filters that are more or less opaque on one part of the filter (usually the top).
+Their main purpose is therefore to reduce the light on one part of the image (often the brighter sky in landscape photography).

-Ditto, mine never leaves my bag when travelling, and even less the camera when taking a landscape picture.
-I especially us the LEE brand and a GND 0.9 SE (soft edge).
+Likewise, mine never leaves my bag when travelling, and it is almost always on the camera when I am taking landscape photos.
+I mostly use the LEE brand, especially a GND 0.9 SE (soft edge).

 2 - The tripod

-If you are looking for a very useful camera accessory to take on a trip in addition to the filters, there is the tripod.
-It is up to you to judge according to the type of pictures you want to take if it is worth taking one or not.
+If you are looking for another very useful camera accessory to take on a trip, in addition to filters, there is the tripod.
+It is up to you to decide whether it is worth bringing one, depending on the type of photos you want to take.

-In short, it is difficult to advise you precisely on a type of tripod without knowing what you are going to do with it, the type of photos you are going to take, your desires, your budget, etc. You can refer to my post on how to choose a tripod!
+In short, it is difficult to recommend a specific type of tripod without knowing what you are going to do with it, the kind of photos you want to take, your expectations, your budget, and so on.
+You can refer to my post on how to choose a tripod!

-Nevertheless, if you want to bring a tripod when travelling, I recommend either a small Gorillapod (which I personally own), a monopod (one foot) or a tripod (lightweight and suitable for your equipment, example: Manfrotto MKBFRC4-BH).
+Nevertheless, if you want to bring a tripod when travelling, I recommend either a small Gorillapod (which I personally own), a monopod, or a lightweight tripod suited to your equipment, such as the Manfrotto MKBFRC4-BH.

-I recommend a solid tripod for all lovers of long exposures or for wildlife photographers (birds or safari photos for example).
+I recommend a solid tripod for all lovers of long exposures and for wildlife photographers (for bird or safari photography, for example).
 I have personally adopted the Sirui M3204 and the K-30X head.

 3 - A second body

-Well, I agree, it’s not an accessory in itself, but I strongly recommend that anyone who goes on a trip bring a second camera in addition to your main camera.
+Well, I agree, it is not an accessory in itself, but I strongly recommend that anyone going on a trip bring a second camera in addition to their main camera.

 I have just purchased an Olympus TG-6 – More details on Amazon

-In case of theft, problems with your main camera (DSLR or other), or to take pictures in a more delicate situation, a small solid compact camera, will be perfect!
+In case your main camera is stolen, breaks down, or cannot be used in a more delicate situation, a small rugged compact camera will be perfect!

-On my part, I use the Olympus Tough TG-6 as a second camera in addition to my DSLR camera, lined with a silicone shell (perfect for shocks).
-It is robust, solid, waterproof and so perfect for a trip!
+For my part, I use the Olympus Tough TG-6 as a second camera in addition to my DSLR, with a silicone shell (perfect for shocks).
+It is robust, solid, waterproof, and therefore perfect for a trip!

 4 - Memory cards

-I have already mentioned the subject in the article that explains how to backup your photos while travelling.
-This is indeed one of the backup options.
-There are hundreds of them, of varying sizes, formats and speeds.
-It will be a matter of choosing those that are adapted to your practice of photography.
+I have already mentioned this subject in my article on how to back up your photos while travelling.
+Memory cards are indeed one of the backup options.
+There are hundreds of them, with different capacities, formats, and speeds.
+The key is choosing cards that are suited to your photography practice.

-If you need to use a high burst rate with your DSLR, you can rely on an SD card speed 10 or CF speed 10.
+If you need to use a high burst rate with your DSLR, you can rely on a speed class 10 SD card or a speed class 10 CF card.

 By the way, here is everything you need to know about choosing a memory card for your camera.

-Afterwards, I seriously recommend that you look at other solutions to store your photos while travelling.
+Beyond that, I strongly recommend looking at other solutions to store your photos while travelling.

 5 - Additional batteries

-If you’re still wondering what camera accessories to choose, extra batteries are clearly one of the things to think about!
+If you are still wondering what camera accessories to choose, extra batteries are clearly one of the things to think about!

-For people using DSLR’s, the minimum in my opinion would be to have two of them.
-Depending on your type of travel, you may consider bringing more (example: long trekking over several days/weeks without electricity, or travelling in the cold).
+For people using DSLRs, the minimum in my opinion would be to have two.
+Depending on your type of trip, you may want to bring more (for example, for a long trek over several days or weeks without electricity, or when travelling in the cold).

-You should know that cold weather considerably reduces battery life, so be careful to protect them properly.
+You should know that cold weather considerably reduces battery life, so be careful to protect your batteries properly.

-I recommend batteries from brands (e.g. for my Canon 6D) rather than sub-brands (which you are never really sure…)!
+I recommend batteries from official brands (e.g. for my Canon 6D) rather than third-party brands, which are not always reliable.

 6 - A camera bag adapted to your photography practice

-And yes, it’s an accessory that you’ll have to buy sooner or later, especially if you shoot with a DSLR or a mirrorless camera.
-At first, you will probably think it is unnecessary, but as soon as you have 3/4 lenses (including a telezoom), some filters, batteries, cleaning kits, etc. you will realize that you no longer have a choice.
-I spent a while without one and now it’s no longer possible!
+And yes, it is an accessory that you will have to buy sooner or later, especially if you shoot with a DSLR or a mirrorless camera.
+At first, you will probably think it is unnecessary, but as soon as you have 3 or 4 lenses (including a telezoom), a few filters, batteries, cleaning kits, and so on, you will realize that you no longer have a choice.
+I spent a while without one, but now it is no longer possible!

-There are a lot of different type, large or small, more or less bulky, expensive, protected against impact/sun/rain/cool.
+There are many different types: large or small, more or less bulky, more or less expensive, and more or less protected against impacts, sun, rain, or cold.

-Example of a camera bag from the brand Low Pro – More details on Amazon
+Example of a camera bag from the Lowepro brand – More details on Amazon

-The objective will therefore be for you to find a bag that suits you and is adapted to your camera equipment, your types of travel (cold or wet for example), and your budget.
+The goal is therefore to find a bag that suits you and is adapted to your camera equipment, your types of travel (cold or wet conditions, for example), and your budget.

-Personally, I have adopted a bag with a special system that consists of a detachable photo compartment from the rest of the bag.
-It’s very practical because it allows me to have a backpack to store my photo equipment, but to also store what I need to travel for the day.
+Personally, I have adopted a bag with a special system that consists of a detachable photo compartment inside the main bag.
+It is very practical because it gives me a backpack for storing my camera gear, while also leaving space for everything I need during the day.

-Many camera bags do not necessarily allow you to store your photo equipment and your equipment for the day.
+Many camera bags do not necessarily allow you to store both your photo equipment and your day-to-day items.
 So be sure to think carefully before you buy your camera backpack.

 7 - Photo cleaning equipment

-Indeed, when you are traveling you are bound to dirty your photo equipment and at the price it costs, it is better to be able to clean it!
-This means cleaning your photo equipment whenever it is needed.
+Indeed, when you are travelling, your photo equipment is bound to get dirty, and given how much it costs, it is better to be able to clean it properly!
+This means cleaning your photo equipment whenever needed.

 From personal experience, I always clean all my equipment:

-- After a photo trip to the sea (due to salt, sea spray and sea water),
+- After a photo trip to the sea (because of salt, sea spray, and seawater),

 - Every evening during a photo safari (dust, sand, etc.),

-- After each weekend, trip or vacation return where my camera has been used.
+- After every weekend, trip, or vacation where my camera has been used.

-There are countless materials available to clean your camera.
-I have adopted these for years:
+There are countless tools available to clean your camera.
+I have been using these for years:

-- A cleaning pen (actually I have two), perfect for removing dust and other small particles on the front of the lenses and between the lens and the camera;
+- A cleaning pen (actually, I have two), perfect for removing dust and other small particles from the front of lenses and between the lens and the camera;

-- A cloth suitable for lens cleaning, which I use mainly to clean the lens of the lens.
-A word of advice, at the price it costs, I recommend having two or even three.
-You will take turns using each other, especially in dusty conditions;
+- A cloth suitable for lens cleaning, which I mainly use to clean the front element of the lens.
+A word of advice: given how little it costs, I recommend having two or even three.
+You can rotate between them, especially in dusty conditions;

-- A blower bulb that also removes dust in corners where the cleaning pen is less practical.
-It doesn’t take up any space and I find it very useful.
+- A blower bulb, which also removes dust from corners where the cleaning pen is less practical.
+It doesn’t take up any space, and I find it very useful.

-With these three elements, I am always ready to be able to clean my camera.
+With these three items, I am always ready to clean my camera.

-When it comes to protecting your photo equipment, there are a few options different available.
-I recommend for my part:
+When it comes to protecting your photo equipment, there are a few different options available.
+For my part, I recommend:

-- A protection for your camera made of silicone (e. g.
-Canon 6D), perfect to protect against knocks in general,
+- A silicone camera cover (e.g. Canon 6D), perfect for protecting against knocks in general,

-- Silicate gels, you know what you get in shoe boxes?
-Worst case scenario, you can buy a few packages, they don’t cost much and are perfect for absorbing moisture,
+- Silica gel packs, you know, the little packets you find in shoe boxes?
+At worst, you can buy a few packs.
+They don’t cost much and are perfect for absorbing moisture,

-- There are also lens covers that allow you to protect mainly against dust, very practical on safaris for example,
+- There are also lens covers that mainly protect against dust, which is very practical on safaris, for example,

-- Finally, a rain cover to protect your camera and lens should be considered if you are going to be in wet and rainy areas (check beforehand for weather conditions).
+- Finally, a rain cover to protect your camera and lens is worth considering if you are going to be in wet and rainy areas (check the weather conditions beforehand).

-With these four elements, you are efficiently protecting your photo equipment.
+With these four items, you can effectively protect your photo equipment.

 9 - Additional gadgets

-I’m actually talking about gadgets here, but these are elements to consider depending on your passion for photography, what you plan to photograph while travelling and also your budget.
+I am talking about gadgets here, but these are still items worth considering depending on your passion for photography, what you plan to photograph while travelling, and your budget.
 I recommend four of them here:

-A remote control: This last one will be particularly necessary for you in:
+A remote control: this will be particularly useful for:

-- Performing long exposures (waterfalls, sea, clouds, etc.);
+- Shooting long exposures (waterfalls, the sea, clouds, etc.);

-- Taking your picture alone or in pairs (without disturbing passers-by);
+- Taking pictures of yourself alone or as a couple (without bothering passers-by);

-- Taking pictures in difficult conditions to avoid blurred movement (e. g. at night, in low light, etc.);
+- Taking pictures in difficult conditions to avoid motion blur (e.g. at night, in low light, etc.);

-If you are not in one of the three cases below, you should not miss out on one when travelling!
+If you often find yourself in one of the three situations above, you should not travel without one!

 My Canon remote control that I use for my long exposures – More details on Amazon

-- A pocket printer, which will allow you to directly print your photos live while travelling.
-This is a very interesting approach to leave a trace behind, especially in areas with little tourism and where children will be amazed by the gift!
+- A pocket printer, which allows you to print your photos directly on the spot while travelling.
+This is a very interesting way to leave a trace behind, especially in areas with little tourism, where children may be amazed by the gift!

-- Optical complements: there are many of them and they can be useful depending on your photography practice.
-For macro fans, a conversion lens or extension tubes for example, or for those who want to zoom in more, a teleconverter (x1.4 or x2);
+- Optical accessories: there are many of them, and they can be useful depending on your photography practice.
+For macro fans, a conversion lens or extension tubes, for example; or for those who want to zoom in more, a teleconverter (x1.4 or x2);

-- A flash, which I will recommend only for people who have a technical knowledge of the subject and who see a real interest in travelling.
-In most cases, the one on board will do the trick for a lot of people.
+- A flash, which I would only recommend for people who have technical knowledge of the subject and see a real use for it when travelling.
+In most cases, the built-in flash will do the trick for many people.

 10 - A laptop

 And yes, finally, very few travellers today leave without a laptop.
-Here again, everything will depend on your budget, your photo needs (RAW processing for example or not?).
+Here again, everything will depend on your budget and your photography needs (RAW processing, for example, or not).

-During my South-East Asia trip, I personally chose an 11-inch HP Pavilion DM1 that was very good (model that no longer exists), but which was essential to me, even if it was only to work on post processing and storing my photos.
+During my trip to South-East Asia, I personally chose an 11-inch HP Pavilion DM1 that was very good (a model that no longer exists), and it was essential for me, if only for post-processing and storing my photos.

-So that’s it for this article, I hope you have a better vision on which photo accessories to choose for a trip now?
+So that’s it for this article.
+I hope you now have a better idea of which photo accessories to choose for a trip.
 Which ones do you think are essential?
 What accessories do you usually use when travelling?

 See you soon,